daattali/beautiful-jekyll/README.md

 # Showcased users (success stories!)

 Beautiful Jekyll has been used in tens of thousands of websites since 2015.
 Here is a sample of some websites that use Beautiful Jekyll.

-If you'd like to showcase yourself and join this list, any level of [sponsorship](https://github.com/sponsors/daattali) will grant you that perk!
+If you'd like to showcase yourself and join this list, [supporting the theme](https://github.com/sponsors/daattali/sponsorships?&tier_id=7362) will grant you that perk!

 ## Project/company websites